 When the web was younger, shared tenancy ruled the day: Databases had weaker security models built in and it was extremely common to create a single database user who could access anything in the database.
 The code, written in early web languages such as Perl or PHP, would use this single database user to read and write all data for all users to your database tables.
 It was up to the programmer to think of every corner case to prevent one user from seeing something he or she shouldn’t.
 Security became a huge problem, especially with SQL injections.

 The following on some of the pros/cons of shared tenancy:

 - Harder to isolate heavy users: Shared tenancy also makes it hard to scale resources based on customer usage.
 For example, suppose you built an app that does invoicing.
 Inevitably, some customers would be large organizations with millions of invoices, and require tons of computing power.
 But scaling for this customer, when all their data is jumbled into the same tables as everyone else, gets very difficult.

 - Lower development costs: There are so many corner cases with a shared database model and security, that to deal with each and every one would begin to take a toll on development.
 Initially, progress is faster, but the release to production can be plagued with issues, especially for sensitive business apps.

 - Is shared tenancy ever desirable?
 Shared tenancy is sometimes a desired model.
 The main benefit tends to be performance and a perceived simplification.
 For heavily consumer-focused apps, where most data is shared, it can be a better choice.

-With dashDB and DB2, because your database permissions can perfectly match your actual intention, it can make development, APIs and integration go much, much faster.
+With Db2 and Db2 on Cloud, because your database permissions can perfectly match your actual intention, it can make development, APIs and integration go much, much faster.

 In the long term, it’s possible that shared tenancy technologies like ACLs and row-based permissions once again become a better option.
 But today, a multitenant architecture for SQL is typically a safer bet.